armsp/AIFU/README.md

 **(Near) Duplicate Detection**
 This is a whole research area in itself.
 After trying a few approaches I have settled with Universal Sentence Encoder as a baseline.
 This part of the pipeline would be made more robust over time.
 Methods that do not yield good results - TFIDF, Jaccquard Distance.
 See jupyter notebook for experiments.
+My first attempt was to use TFIDF.
+For making the vocabulary and TFIDF weights I used the latest news dataset from [n24 news](https://github.com/billywzh717/N24News) released as part of the research [N24News: A New Dataset for Multimodal News Classification](https://arxiv.org/abs/2108.13327)
-Method deployed - USE and Sentence transformer.
-May remove Sentence Transformer since it does not work on the full text.
-For USE, the embedddings just get diluted.
+Method deployed - Universal Sentence Encoder.
+USE can work on full text, the embedddings just get diluted.

 Methods to explore for Future Work -
 1. there is a research by google for huge datasets though - https://github.com/google-research/deduplicate-text-datasets